-Genre focus area: recount writing and character description
+Genre focus area: instructional writing and letter writing

 Surface features are continually focussed on throughout the year.
 These include:

 - Writing letters in the correct formation and size.